Home

 Dr. Mark Pope

-Dr. Pope is currently Professor and Chair of the Division of Counseling & Family Therapy in the College of Education at the University of Missouri - Saint Louis.
+Dr. Pope is currently Professor and Chair of the Department of Counseling & Family Therapy in the College of Education at the University of Missouri - Saint Louis (USA).

-He is a Past President of the American Counseling Association (ACA), National Career Development Association (NCDA), and Association for Gay, Lesbian, and Bisexual Issues in Counseling (AGLBIC).
-He was also the co-founder and past-chair of the Professional Counseling Fund (PCF).
+He is a former President of the American Counseling Association (ACA), National Career Development Association (NCDA), and Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling (ALGBTIC).
+He was also the co-founder and former Chair of the Professional Counseling Fund (PCF) and former Editor of The Career Development Quarterly, the preeminent professional journal in career counseling and career development.
+He currently serves as the President of the Society for the Psychological Study of LGBT Issues (Division 44 of the American Psychological Association).

-At the University of Missouri - Saint Louis, he serves on the Steering Committee of the Faculty Senate and University Assembly.
+At the University of Missouri - Saint Louis, he has served on the Steering Committee of the Faculty Senate and University Assembly, and and has served on the campus-wide Committee on Budget and Planning.

 Dr. Pope is also an Elder of the Saint Francis River Band of Cherokees.